dextersjab/workflow-graph/README.md

 ## Package structure

-The library is organized into the following modules:
+The library is organised into the following modules:

 - **workflow_graph**: Main package
 - **constants.py**: Defines constants like START and END